gituser549/Shannon-Fano-STL/README.md

 # Shannon-Fano-STL

-This repository contains my realization of Shannon-Fano coding algorithms.
+This repository contains my implementation of Shannon-Fano coding algorithms.
 Project was made with the using of STL, lambda functions, functors and special data-structures.

 This is project is a console application which make full-cycle (coding and decoding) text files.
 Works with .txt and .bin formats.